ChrisRidings/php-compiler/README.md

 This is a prototype compiler implementation.
 Notable limitations:

-- No support for PHP's dynamic typing (requires type hints)
 - Limited standard library coverage
 - **Windows only** - uses Windows APIs in runtime library
 - No garbage collection (memory leaks possible)